docker/docs/docker-for-ibm-cloud/ibm-registry.md

     ```

 ### Log in with other private registries
 You can also log in to Docker with other private registries.
 View that registry's documentation for the appropriate authentication methods.
-To use Docker Trusted Registry, you must [configure external IBM Cloud Object Storage](dtr-ibm-cos.md).
+To use Docker Trusted Registry, [configure external IBM Cloud Object Storage](dtr-ibm-cos.md).

 ### Log in before running certain Docker commands
-You must log in to Docker (whether by the registry log-in, token, or other method) before running the following Docker commands:
+Log in to Docker (whether by the registry log-in, token, or other method) before running the following Docker commands:

 - `docker pull` to download an image from IBM Cloud Container Registry.
 - `docker push` to upload an image to IBM Cloud Container Registry.
 - `docker service create` to create a service that uses an image that is stored in IBM Cloud Container Registry.